HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Air-Dry The Turkey

-After brining, rinse the turkey thoroughly inside and out, and pat dry with paper towels.
+After brining, pat the turkey dry inside and out with paper towels.

-Place on a rack over a rimmed baking sheet and allow to air-dry overnight (8-12 hours) in the refrigerator.
-This helps create crispy skin during cooking.
+Place on a rack over a rimmed baking sheet pan and allow to air-dry overnight (8-12 hours) in the refrigerator.
+This helps promote crispy skin during cooking.

 Fire The WSM

-Fire-up the cooker using the Standard Method--one full Weber chimney of hot Kingsford charcoal briquettes in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.
+Fire-up the cooker using the Standard Method—one full Weber chimney starter of hot Kingsford Charcoal Briquets in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.

 Foil The Water Pan